Ethics Committee

 The G-CTAProcsVacBiol specifies that the investigator(s) must be qualified, experienced, and have specific good clinical practice (GCP) training.
 The principal investigator (PI) should have acted as a sub-investigator in at least one (1) prior clinical study.
 The investigator must also commit to complying with the clinical trial protocol, have no conflicts of interest, and have no history of GCP noncompliance.

-Per MWI-56, clinical trials in Malawi are required to follow the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (MWI-22).
-MWI-22 provides guidance to sponsors on investigator and site selection.
-According to MWI-22:
+Per MWI-25, clinical trials in Malawi are required to follow the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (MWI-22).
+MWI-22 provides the following guidance to sponsors on investigator and site selection:

 - The sponsor is responsible for selecting the investigator(s)/institution(s).
 Each investigator should be qualified by training and experience and should have adequate resources to properly conduct the trial for which the investigator is selected.
 If organization of a coordinating committee and/or selection of coordinating investigator(s) are to be utilized in multicenter trials, their organization and/or selection are the sponsor’s responsibility.